Andrew Hanen

-Andrew Scott Hanen (born December 10, 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Southern District of Texas.
+Andrew Scott Hanen (born 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Southern District of Texas.

 Early life and education

-Hanen was born on December 10, 1953, in Elgin, Illinois and raised in Waco, Texas.
+Hanen was born in 1953, in Elgin, Illinois and raised in Waco, Texas.
 He received a Bachelor of Arts, with honors, from Denison University in 1975, majoring in economics and political science.
 He received his Juris Doctor from Baylor Law School in 1978.

 Career

 Hanen began his legal career as a briefing attorney to Joe R. Greenhill, chief justice of the Supreme Court of Texas, from 1978 to 1979.
 He then worked in private practice in Houston from 1979 to 2002.
 In 1992, Hanen was nominated by then-President George H. W. Bush to be a United States district judge, but the nomination lapsed.

 Federal judicial service

 On January 23, 2002, he was nominated by President George W. Bush to a seat on the United States District Court for the Southern District of Texas vacated by Filemon Vela Sr., who assumed senior status.
 Hanen was confirmed by the United States Senate on May 9, 2002, by a 97–0 vote.
 He received his commission on May 10, 2002.
 He assumed senior status on January 2, 2025.

 Hanen maintained chambers in Brownsville, Texas from 2002 until 2018, when he relocated to Houston, also within the Southern District.